Vartiokylä dumping ground: The problems emerge

 In June 1999, the city arranged a briefing for the residents during which they learned of an evacuation plan that the city had devised.
 The residents were shocked.
 The final outcome of the investigations was that the apartment buildings were ordered to be demolished.

 The city tenants were offered housing elsewhere, and the owners of the apartments at Alakiventie 8 were to be compensated by the city for their former “market value”.
 A dispute arose over the issue of "market value".
-Some of the people continued to live in their units up until early November, 2003.
+Some of the people continued to live in their units up until early November 2003.
 In 2008, the Helsinki District Court ruled that the city was to compensate the former residents of Alakiventie 8 since they were forced to move elsewhere; the city was also compelled to pay legal costs.
-Alakiventie 4 was intended to be left standing but instead were demolished.
+Alakiventie 4 was intended to be left standing but instead was demolished.